Red Cliff Air Station: History

-During World War II a US-manned battery of two 8-inch railway guns was located at Red Cliff, part of Fort Pepperrell in St. John's.
+During World War II a US Army-manned battery of two 8-inch railway guns was located at Red Cliff, part of Fort Pepperrell in St. John's.

-The site was established in 1953 as a General Surveillance Radar station, funded by the United States Air Force, one of the many that would make up the Pinetree Line of Ground-Control Intercept (GCI) radar sites.
+The site was established in 1953 as a general surveillance radar station, funded by the United States Air Force, one of the many that would make up the Pinetree Line of Ground Control Intercept (GCI) radar sites.

-Northeast Air Command stationed the 642d Aircraft Control and Warning Squadron at the station on 1 January 1953.
+Northeast Air Command moved the 108th Aircraft Control and Warning Squadron to the station on 1 January 1953.
 The site was the most eastern ground radar site in North America of the USAF.
+On 1 August, the 108th was returned to the New York Air National Guard, and the 642d Aircraft Control and Warning Squadron assumed its equipment and personnel.
 It operated the following radars: